Stochastic Approximation for Estimating the Price of Stability in Stochastic Nash Games: Approximating the price of stability

-Our goal in this section lies in devising a stochastic scheme for estimating the price of stability in monotone stochastic Nash games.
-In particular, we are interested in characterizing the speed of the scheme in terms of confidence intervals built on the true value of the PoS.
-The proposed scheme includes three main steps described as follows.
+Our goal in this section lies in devising a stochastic scheme for \fyy{approximating} the price of stability, defined by \eqref{pos}, in monotone stochastic Nash games.
+The proposed scheme includes three main steps described as follows\fa{:}

 {\bf (i)} Employing Algorithm~\ref{algorithm:aR-IP-SeG} for approximating a solution to the optimization problem \eqref{prob:sopt_svi}.